 The risk of exposure to bacteria from our water systems increases significantly during events such as water system maintenance, water main breaks, nearby construction, water pressure changes, changes to water treatment, flooding and source water changes.
 However, few communities require water users to be notified in those cases.
 Making matters worse is the significant misinformation provided by authorities leaving residents confused or incorrectly believing there is no risk.
 Public notification practices need to improve, along with public education on how to best protect ourselves during periods of higher risk.

 According to the CDC, more than half of Legionnaires’ disease outbreaks are caused by the drinking water.
 Exposure to Legionella bacteria most often occurs when exposed to contaminated water coming out of our faucets, shower heads, and even ice machines.

 The CDC offers guidelines and procedures on conducting an effective investigation.
-However, during an outbreak local public officials are often under pressure to assure residents that the threat has been resolved and typically limit their investigations to select water sources—such as cooling towers—due to the complexity of performing the full CDC investigation protocol.
+However, during an outbreak local public officials are often under pressure to assure residents that the threat has been resolved and typically limit their investigations to select water sources—such as cooling towers or ornamental fountains—due to the complexity of performing the full CDC investigation protocol.
 In addition, public officials can have difficulty taking accountability for issues they have with managing the public water system.

 The best solution for preventing Legionnaires’ disease is reducing, and possibly eliminating, the Legionella bacteria in our public water system to prevent it from entering buildings and homes.
 As we work toward that goal, there are many methods to minimize and control Legionella bacteria in the water system.
 The first significant steps would be requiring a specified residual chlorine level throughout all points of the public system, performing periodic water chemistry testing, and public and customer warnings of water supply issues and upset conditions.